 - Occurs in Godzilla, Mothra, King Ghidorah: Giant Monsters All-Out Attack!.
 Baragon managed to catch Godzilla off-guard few times.
 However, it's all in vain since Godzilla still manages to roast him alive.

-- Opening scene in Terminator 2 shows many of the human forces being helplessly overrun and slaughtered by Skynet's machines.
+- The opening scene in Terminator 2: Judgment Day shows many of the human forces being helplessly overrun and slaughtered by Skynet's machines.
 Shift to a mangled and helpless Terminator lying on the ground as a human trooper stands above it, taking aim to finish him off.
 Later in the same scene, there's a flying Hunter Killer that gets taken out with a rocket launcher.

 - Tora!
 Tora!
 Tora!: Amidst all the carnage the Japanese forces are wreaking on the surprised Americans, there are a few bright spots for the Yanks.
 Two fighters manage to make it into the air and engage some of the attacking bombers.
 Truth in Television, as seven American fighters on the island managed to get into the air during the attack to engage the enemy.

 - In The Two Towers, after the Ents are awakened and attack Saruman's fortress of Orthanc, they lay waste to his Uruk-Hai army.
 The Uruk-Hai do, however, manage to kill a couple Ents by pulling them over with hooks and chains.
 They also set one on fire, but he's saved by a well timed dam break and flood.